enragedginger/akka-quartz-scheduler/README.md

 - `name`: A `String` identifying the name of this schedule.
 This *must* match a schedule present in the configuration
 - `receiver`: An `ActorRef`, who will be sent `msg` each time the schedule fires
 - `msg`: An `AnyRef`, representing a message instance which will be sent to `receiver` each time the schedule fires
+- `startDate`: An optional `Date`, for postponed start of a job.
+Defaults to now.

 Invoking `schedule` returns an instance of `java.util.Date`, representing the first time the newly setup schedule will fire.